-The small Central American country of Belize has some of the best waters in the world for saltwater fly fishing.
-Belize’s coastline is protected by a barrier reef that runs the length of the country and is the second largest reef system in the world, the largest being Australia’s Great Barrier Reef.
+Belize has some of the best waters in the world for saltwater fly fishing.
+The country's coastline is protected by a barrier reef that runs the length of the country and is the second largest reef system in the world, the largest being Australia’s Great Barrier Reef.
 A tropical climate with very little temperature fluctuation and a seemingly endless expanse of flats running the length of the country, Belize is a bonefish paradise.
-Anglers venturing south to experience the diverse Belize fly fishing opportunities will most likely be met with exceptional bonefishing!
+Anglers venturing south to experience the diverse Belize fly fishing opportunities will most likely be met with exceptional bonefishing.

 Belize’s weather doesn’t vary by much throughout the year.
 With the average temperature of about 80 degrees Fahrenheit year-round, Belize doesn’t see huge swings on the thermometer.
 Combined with a pleasant wind on the flats, the climate of Belize is enjoyable.

 Since temperatures doesn’t vary by much, the fishing isn’t subject to drastic weather changes found in other parts of the world.
 What this means for the bonefishing is that it’s consistently good throughout the year.
 However, with that said, there are certain times that are more optimal for catching large bonefish than others.

 With Belize’s barrier reef running the entire length of the country’s coastline the opportunities to fish for bonefish are virtually endless.
 The light colored sand with patches of turtle grass makes for the perfect habitat for bonefish.
 Furthermore, Belize has a number of rivers that dump into the ocean.
 At the mouths of these rivers, as they pour into the flats, bonefish can be found patrolling for their next meal.